termux/termux-packages/CONTRIBUTING.md

 ### Submitting new packages: checklist

-Besides [packaging policy](#packaging-policy), there is a number of typical mistakes that could be made when submittung a pull request with new package.
+Besides violation of [packaging policy](#packaging-policy), there is a number of typical mistakes that could be made when submittung a pull request with new package.
 Pay attention to things listed below.

 1. **Versioning: format**